Arsenal of Democracy: A Hearts of Iron Game

 Arsenal of Democracy: A Hearts of Iron Game is a 2010 grand strategy video game developed by BL-Logic and published by Paradox Interactive for Microsoft Windows.
 It is based on Hearts of Iron II - Armageddon and developed on Paradox's in-house Europa Engine.
 It is developed by BL-Logic, a development studio made up by fans of the Hearts of Iron series and active members of the modding community.
 Arsenal of Democracy was announced on 8 September 2009 and released on 23 February 2010.

-As in other games in the grand strategy Hearts of Iron series, Arsenal of Democracy allows for the player take control of and manage nearly any World War II and early Cold War era nation-state including its political, diplomatic, espionage, economic, military, and technological aspects.
+As in other games in the grand strategy Hearts of Iron series, Arsenal of Democracy allows the player to take control of and manage nearly any World War II and early Cold War era nation-state including its political, diplomatic, espionage, economic, military, and technological aspects.

 Gameplay

 The player can build land divisions, aircraft wings, and naval ships/fleets, and combine these into corps and armies.
 The player also has the ability to control the appointment of commanders of forces under their nation's flag or that of controlled nations as well as to control the appointment of individual government ministers and military commanders in key General Staff positions.
 The player also has a broader ability to control the heads of state and government; however, this option is only available to democracies and only then through elections, in which the player chooses the winner.
 The player can stage coups, declare war, annex territories and make alliances.
 The player can also alter the social and economic policies of their nation using sliders, such as democratic versus authoritarian, free market versus central planning and so on.
 Moving the sliders will result in different bonuses and penalties, allowing for a range of choices and strategies.
 Technological research is controlled by the player.
 All this is on a global scale, with the player simultaneously dealing and interacting with nations across the world.
 The game can be paused at any point.